ClearDATA Answers Tough Compliance Questions

 We’ve all seen the fallout when compliance regulations and standards are not met.
-Patient outcomes are compromised, lives are endangered, and financial chaos can ensue for both victims and the organization that had the breach or was not in compliance.
+Patient outcomes are compromised, lives are endangered, and financial chaos can ensue for both victims and the organization that had the security breach or that was not in compliance.
 In addition, precious time that could have been spent accelerating healthcare solutions to market is spent responding to mountains of paperwork and tied up in legal boardrooms, courts, and audits.

 Adding to this external pressure, there is pressure inside healthcare organizations as the Chief Information and Security Officer (CISO) and now with GDPR, the Data Protection Officer (DPO) role, are required to manage risk to ensure the business succeeds and evolves in the face of huge digital threats, and often very small or diminishing operating margins.
-Failing to succeed can lead to penalties and even jail time for the CISO under the Sarbanes-Oxley Act of 2002.
+Failing to succeed can lead to hefty monetary penalties and even jail time for the CISO under the Sarbanes-Oxley Act of 2002.
 Because of this threat, some CISOs may be reluctant to adopt cloud and may prefer to stay within their area of previous (pre-CISO title) expertise – often the data center.
 They sometimes believe cloud increases their shadow IT and think they have more, and better, control in a data center.
 Sadly, this view of the world is no longer accurate and is increasing their risk while it decreases their ability to innovate and get to more predictable spends and cost optimization.

-Additionally, many organizations are now adding Strategic Digital Officers or Cloud Innovation Officers who are ‘cloud yes’ in contrast to the CISO’s ‘cloud maybe’ or ‘cloud no.’ How do we align these opposing forces and ensure compliance and organizational transformation?
+Additionally, many organizations are now adding Strategic Digital Officers or Cloud Innovation Officers who are “cloud yes” in contrast to the CISO’s “cloud maybe” or “cloud no.” How do we align these opposing forces and ensure compliance and organizational transformation?

 The answer is simple.
-Bring in a third party that knows – really knows – privacy, security, and compliance regulations in addition to current technology in the cloud.
+Bring in a third party that really knows healthcare-specific privacy, security, and compliance regulations in addition to current technology in the cloud.
 Knowing one or the other won’t be enough to succeed, as you will have to make your technology work within the complex regulatory standards.
 Can it be done?
 Yes, hundreds of healthcare organizations today are succeeding in transforming their organizations while protecting their most precious assets – PHI and their business reputation – all by partnering with ClearDATA.